andcoa/ActiveDirectory/README.md

 ## Steps

-Designed the layout of the network used in the Active Directory project and labeled the flow of data between devices.
+Designed the layout of the network labeled the data flow between the VMs.

 ![image](https://github.com/user-attachments/assets/9ecf6f58-3901-4449-a195-34d83e0134a2)